graemetait/cakephp-state-machine-behavior/README.md

 - A callback method is supported for state changes.
 This should be titled _onState<name of state>().
 For example, to run a method when the model changes to a state named 'placed' add the following method to your model.

 		public function _onStatePlaced() {}

+- You can check whether a state is currently set by calling is<NameOfState>().
+For example to check whether a Placement record is currently set to shortlisted call the following.

+		$this->Placement->isShortlisted();